Finite mixture representations of zero-and-$N$-inflated distributions for count-compositional data: Bayesian inference for ZANIM and ZANIDM

-However, the full conditional distribution of $\alpha_j$ is not analytically tractable.
-We consider and evaluate the performance of three approaches.
-The first assumes a gamma prior for $\alpha_j \sim \operatorname{Gamma}\lbrack c_j, d_j\rbrack$ in conjunction with Equation \eqref{eq:alpha_j_full_conditional}, resulting in the full conditional target
+However, this does not resemble the kernel of a known distribution.
+To overcome this, we consider and evaluate the performance of three approaches.
+The first assumes a gamma prior for $\alpha_j \sim \operatorname{Gamma}\lbrack c_j, d_j\rbrack$ in conjunction with \eqref{eq:alpha_j_full_conditional}, which results in the full conditional target

 We then apply a data augmentation scheme proposed by \citet{Hamura2023}, which performs a MH step with independent power-truncated-normal (PTN) proposals.